Colombia's Ingrid Betancourt announces presidential run

 Betancourt withdrew from public life after being freed spending much of her time with family in France.

 But she returned to Colombia’s political scene last year as the country prepared for elections that will be held in May.
-While announcing her run for the presidency Betancourt said she would fight to end impunity for corrupt politicians as well as the economic disparities that have long afflicted Colombia, where protests against inequality shook up local politics last year.
+While announcing her run for the presidency Betancourt said she would fight to end impunity for corrupt politicians while addressing economic disparities that have long afflicted Colombia, where protests against inequality shook up local politics last year.

 “My story is the story of all Colombians,” Betancourt, 60, said.
 “While me and my colleagues were chained by the neck, Colombian families were chained by corruption, violence and injustice.”